Energy bills explained: understanding your gas and electricity bill

 Here’s a breakdown of some of the key points your gas and/or electricity bill will cover

 Most tariffs or energy plans have a name.
 It’s handy to know which plan you’re on, in case you ever want to remind yourself of its features.
-Or compare it with another (whether from OVO or any other supplier).
-You can check out all the details of each plan on our Home energy tariffs homepage.
+Or compare it with another tariff (whether from OVO or any other supplier).
+You can check out all the details of each plan on our home energy tariffs page.

 Estimated energy use in the last 12 months: